 Yasmin works in the same way as the other brands of the combined pill, and may cause the same side effects such as nausea, breast tenderness or headaches.
 It usually results in regular periods and can help with heavy or painful periods and premenstrual syndrome.
 It is also equally effective at preventing pregnancy.

-Cerazette is a progesterone-only pill, otherwise known as the mini pill.
+Cerazette is a progestogen-only pill, otherwise known as the mini pill.
 It only contains progesterone and is therefore usually used by women who are not medically suitable for pills which contain oestrogen.
 These include women who are breastfeeding, older women, smokers, women who are overweight and those who have severe migraines.

 Some women who use Cerazette and other mini pill brands experience irregular bleeding, but this usually settles after a few months.
 40% of women on the mini pill experience regular periods, 40% have irregular periods and 20% never have a period.